 Your baby will also be your guide and show some of the following signs that they are ready to begin taking solids.
-Your baby may not necessarily show all these signs but they will be an indicator as to when is the right time to begin weaning:
+Your baby may not necessarily show all the signs but they will be an indicator as to when is the right time to begin weaning.

 - They will be able support themselves in an upright position

-- They show an interest in what you are eating
+- That they show an interest in what you are eating

 - They are putting their hand or various objects in their mouth

-- They are demonstrating a munching up/down jaw movement when mouthing non-food items
+- If they are demonstrating a munching up/down jaw movement when mouthing non-food items

 - They may appear hungry or dissatisfied after a milk-only feed, or be looking for or waking up for more frequent feeds than usual